Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 9.3.
 Write a program that read an array and display average 9.4.
 Write a program that read an array and display maximum 9.5.
-Write a program that read an array and display minimum
+Write a program that read an array and display minimum 9.6.
+Write a program that inserts any number in an array